The Extragalactic Streams Group

 group leader

-Pearson recently returned to the Niels Bohr Institute at the University of Copenhagen after spending 10 years in the US, where she obtained her PhD degree in Astronomy from Columbia University in 2018, held a NASA Hubble Fellowship at New York University (2020-2023), and a Flatiron Research Fellowship at the Center for Computational Astrophysics (2018-2020).
+Pearson returned to the Niels Bohr Institute at the University of Copenhagen in 2023 after spending 10 years in the US, where she obtained her PhD degree in Astronomy from Columbia University in 2018, held a NASA Hubble Fellowship at New York University (2020-2023), and a Flatiron Research Fellowship at the Center for Computational Astrophysics (2018-2020).
 Pearson's research interests include galactic collisions, stellar streams, galactic bars, and dark matter.
 You can find a link to her publications here and details on her research interests here.

 Wu joined the group in September 2024 after obtaining his master's degree in astrophysics from Sun Yat-sen University in China.
 Wu's research interests focus on constraining dark matter distributions with various methods such as stellar streams, galaxy dynamical analysis, and gravitational lensing.
 He is also interested in the applications of machine learning in astronomical data analysis.
 You can find his most recent publications here.